francogiuntoli/francogiuntoli/README.md

 ‣ Just graduated from a JavaScript FullStack intensive MERN stack program with Ironhack coding Bootcamp.<br>
 ‣ Problem solving with optimized Data Structures and Algorithm.<br>
-‣ Doing an advanced course on Flutter.
+‣ Doing an advanced course on Flutter as well.
  <hr>

 ###### Languages and Tools: